dfranx/SFMLight/README.md

 # SFMLight
-SFMLight is a simple to use library that adds lighting to your 2D game.
-It has decent number of options to play with and has amazing performance.
+SFMLight is a simple to use library that can be used to add lighting to your 2D game.

 ## Screenshots